maxludden/supergene-v2/books/book08/md/chapter-2560.md

 If Han Sen was willing to give more blessings, every high race would pay for blessings until they bankrupted themselves.

 Arthur had watched Barr become deified.
 He was so happy about the result.
 Two thousand King xenogeneic genes had been handed out in return for a deified Barr.
-This was so f*cking worth it.
+This was so fucking worth it.

 Even Dia Robber was surprised.
 He thought Han Sen’s blessing would only reinforce Barr’s genes.
 He hadn’t expected Barr to become a deified straight away.